-Employment Screening Background Checks For The Hospitality Industry
+Employment Screening Background Checks For The Hospitality and food Service Industries

 The hospitality services industry includes a wide variety business entities including hotels, restaurants, resorts, theme parks, spas, conference centers, and other entertainment and hospitality venues.

 Unsupervised entry to guest rooms, supervision of activities for guest’s children, room service, concierge service, transportation to and from off site locations and on property valet parking to name a few.